red5pro/red5pro-ios-testbed/README.md

-# Red5 iOS WebRTC SDK Testbed
+# Red5 iOS SDK Testbed

 ## Introduction

-The Red5 iOS WebRTC SDK Testbed is a comprehensive example application that demonstrates the capabilities of the Red5 iOS WebRTC SDK.
+The Red5 iOS SDK Testbed is a comprehensive example application that demonstrates the capabilities of the Red5 iOS SDK.
 This testbed provides working examples of publishing and subscribing to streams on both Red5 Cloud (Stream Manager) and standalone Red5Pro servers.

 ## Table of Contents